quantaosun/Ambertools-OpenMM-MD/README.md

 ## Why do you need just another simulation workflow, well this one try to allow you click your mouse to finish a MD simulaiton instead of using crazy lines after lines of commands.
 (Only MacOS and Linux supported)

+## Note, you can run this on cloud platform, but in that case you choose to go back to use command line which is not the primary goal of this workflow.
+To use the cliking manner one has to use a local Mac or Linux computer.

 This repository try to introduce molecular dynamics of protein-ligand complex to more people, especially those beginners, with all open-sourced resouces.
 Ambertools (https://ambermd.org/AmberTools.php), H++ web server (http://newbiophysics.cs.vt.edu/H++/), openmm (https://openmm.org/), and py3Dmol (https://github.com/avirshup/py3dmol), as well as open babel (https://github.com/openbabel/openbabel) are the main components of this protocal.
 The force field used is Amber (https://ambermd.org/AmberModels.php) for protein and GAFF (http://ambermd.org/antechamber/gaff.html) for small molecule.